-Just outside the city of Tau, across Stavanger, is one the most popular hiking trail in Norway.
+Just outside the city of Tau, across Stavanger, is one of the most popular hiking trails in Norway.
 The scenic fjord country with soaring mountains serves as a backdrop to one of the most breathtaking hikes in the world (well, at least according to Lonely Planet).
 The Pulpit Rock is a rock face that has been shaped by glaciation thousands of years ago.

 Aksla Viewpoint in Ålesund & Sunnmøre

 While not technically a hike, the viewpoint on top of Aksla hill In Ålesund provides a stunning panoramic view of the archipelago.
 The beautiful town center of Ålesund is visible as well as the breathtaking Sunnmøre Alps.
 It’s an easy 418 steps up from the town park that’s children and family friendly.